Data apportionment reference

 Limitations

-There are some geographic level limitations of data apportionment in Business Analyst Web App.
+There are some geographic-level limitations of data apportionment in Business Analyst Web App.

 Data should only be summarized at its original geographic level or higher.
 Higher geographic levels cover larger areas, such as states, compared to smaller geographic levels, such as census blocks.
 For instance, some American Community Survey (ACS) variables are only available at the census tract or higher levels of geography.
 Smaller geographic levels, such as at the block group level, may not have ACS variable values.
 Therefore, ACS data cannot be apportioned at these smaller geographic levels.
-As a result, when building custom reports and comparison reports, the ACS variables available depend on the geographic level being used.
+As a result, when building custom reports and benchmark comparisons, the ACS variables available depend on the geographic level being used.

 If you summarize data at a geographic level lower than the original data, assumptions are introduced into your analysis.
-For instance, if you have county level data and summarize it down to census-tract level, your data is distributed based on your set apportionment method.
+For instance, if you have county-level data and summarize it down to census-tract level, your data is distributed based on your set apportionment method.
 When summarizing data at a geographic level lower than the original data, the distribution of your data may seem overgeneralized depending on the area of interest.

 When an area is sparsely populated, apportioning data becomes more difficult.
 The smallest geographic unit used for data apportionment in GeoEnrichment is census blocks.
 If the area of your analysis is very small and does not intersect any census block data, the GeoEnrichment service returns zero values.
 To learn more about how data is summarized, see How data apportionment works.